Senate Plan Now Makes Individual Tax Cuts Temporary, Keeps Corporate Cuts Permanent

 That looks good for Republicans right now, as it means the bill could continue not adding to the deficit beyond 2027.
 But it also could mean dealing with the fallout from abrupt tax hikes for constituents in 2026 — or having another "fiscal cliff"-type standoff at the end of 2025 as tax provisions would be set to expire.

-Politically, the changes are a mixed bag: increasing the child tax credit from the current level of $1,000 to $2,000 (previously, Senate Republicans had proposed increasing it to $1,650) could make many families happy.
-Eliminating the Obamacare individual mandate likewise would likely please Republicans' base.
+Politically, the changes are a mixed bag: Increasing the child tax credit from the current level of $1,000 to $2,000 (previously, Senate Republicans had proposed increasing it to $1,650) could make many families happy.
+Eliminating the Obamacare individual mandate likewise would very likely please Republicans' base.

 But recent polling suggests that prioritizing corporations' taxes over individuals' could be a tougher sell.
-A recent poll from Morning Consult and Politico found that while Americans broadly like some proposed tax changes, like cutting taxes for businesses that don't pay corporate rates and growing the child tax credit, they are not enthusiastic about a corporate tax cut.
+Morning Consult and Politico found that while Americans broadly like some proposed tax changes, like cutting taxes for businesses that don't pay corporate rates and expanding the child tax credit, they are not enthusiastic about a corporate tax cut.

 Americans were nearly equally split over that cut, with 39 percent in favor of the cut and 41 percent against (the rest said they didn't know or had no opinion).

-Corporate tax cuts are, however, a centerpiece of how Congress members and the White House are selling their plans.
+Corporate tax cuts are, however, a centerpiece of how Congress and the White House are selling their plans.
 The White House has argued that a corporate tax cut would lead businesses to hire and pay workers more, to the tune of thousands of dollars per year — a claim that economists across the political spectrum said was far too optimistic.

 Altogether, Americans don't seem to be buying that line of reasoning.

 Only 36 percent of voters believe the GOP tax plan will lead to an increase in jobs and economic growth, while 52 percent do not believe it, according to a new poll from Quinnipiac University.
-There is a wide partisan split on that question: 78 percent of Republicans believe the plan will lead to more jobs and growth, compared to 8 percent of Democrats and 31 percent of independents.
+There is a wide partisan split on that question: 78 percent of Republicans believe the plan will lead to more jobs and growth, compared with 8 percent of Democrats and 31 percent of independents.

 These same types of sharp cutoffs in new policies are already present in both tax bills.
-Both the House and Senate proposals would allow businesses to immediately deduct investments, but both the plans from both chambers would sunset that policy after five years.
-Even conservative economists have criticized that policy for being unnecessary in an already-strong economy, potentially creating uncertainty, and setting up future fights on Capitol Hill.
+Both the House and Senate proposals would allow businesses to immediately deduct investments, but both plans would sunset that policy after five years.
+Even conservative economists have criticized that policy for being unnecessary in an already strong economy, potentially creating uncertainty and setting up future fights on Capitol Hill.

-The House bill also includes a $300 credit for non-child dependents, taxpayers, and their spouses that would expire after five years.
+The House bill also includes a $300 credit for nonchild dependents, taxpayers and their spouses that would expire after five years.

-Those sorts of temporary provisions in the House bill amount to "gimmicks like arbitrary phase-ins and expirations that damage its fiscal credibility and undermine important objectives," as Michael A. Peterson, President and CEO of the Peter G. Peterson Foundation, which advocates for smaller deficits, said earlier this month.
+Those sorts of temporary provisions in the House bill amount to "gimmicks like arbitrary phase-ins and expirations that damage its fiscal credibility and undermine important objectives," as Michael A. Peterson, president and CEO of the Peter G. Peterson Foundation, which advocates for smaller deficits, said earlier this month.

 Republicans in Congress are currently racing to pass tax legislation by the end of the year.
 Once each house passes its version of a tax overhaul, the bills would head to a conference committee, where members of the House and Senate would work out differences before presenting the bills for final votes and then, potentially, sending the final product to President Trump's desk just in time for Christmas.